 Sorry for the alphabet soup, Virginia, but I believe this is the regulation your corporate leaders are looking for.
 The Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR) reflect the FTR and include their own obligations for exporters to either submit the EEI or ensure the EEI has been submitted.
 These regulations would imply that the Schedule B is part of that declaration and that it is accurate.

 FTA Certificates of Origin

-If you participate in a free trade agreement such as NAFTA you will need to incorporate the HS code within the NAFTA Certificate of Origin.
-While your company may be participating in NAFTA as an exporter, the company will be subject to the Customs regulations cited above and be responsible for exercising reasonable care in determining those codes.
+If you participate in a free trade agreement such as the USMCA, you will need to incorporate the HS code within the USMCA Certification of Origin.
+While your company may be participating in the USMCA as an exporter, the company will be subject to the customs regulations cited above and be responsible for exercising reasonable care in determining those codes.

 Let me raise a non-regulatory issue for you.
 HS codes are the foundation for duty rates around the world.
 Duty rates can be a critical factor for a customer when making a purchasing decision.
 Even if your company is not paying the duty, wouldn't it be a wise strategy for your sales people to have an idea what the customer's duties are going to be?
 Of course it would!
 This is a common approach to closing a deal in international trade.
 Without the HS codes, however, your sales people won’t be able to analyze a deal from the customer's perspective and may be put in a situation where they leave money on the table or are unable to close the deal.

 I hope all of this helps.
 I'm looking forward to coming to Paradise to help you whip things into shape.

 This article was first published in April 2011 and has been updated to include current information, links and formatting.